BMCARDONA/bmcardona.github.io/_posts/2023-06-09-vectors-and-matrices.md

     - If network has $s_{in}$ units in a layer (i.e., if each training example of $$\mathbf{\hat{X}}$$ has $s_{in}$ features) and $s_{out}$ units in the next layer (i.e., if the current layer has $s_{out}$ units/neurons), then
         - $W$ will be of dimension $s_{in} \times s_{out}$.
         - $b$ will be a vector with $s_{out}$ elements
+    - Note: A layer's input dimensions ($s_{in}$) are calculated for you.
+You specify a layer's output dimensions and this determines the next layer's input dimension.
+The input dimension of the first layer is derived from the size of the input data specified in the model.fit statement